Manika Kaur

-Manika Kaur is a devotional singer, songwriter, and philanthropist from Melbourne, Australia.
+Manika Kaur is an Australian religious singer, songwriter and philanthropist from Melbourne.

 Early life

-Kaur was born and raised in Melbourne, Australia, and her parents were active members of the Sikh community.
+Kaur was born and raised in Melbourne, Australia, to parents who were active members of the Sikh community.
 In 2006 she married and moved to Dubai.
+She currently resides in London with her three children.

 Career

-In 2012 Kaur released a music video for the song “Guru Ram Das Rakho Sarnaee”, telling the life story of Guru Ram Das through shadow puppets.
-The video has over 4.6 million views on YouTube.
+In 2012, Kaur released a music video for her song “Guru Ram Das Rakho Sarnaee”, telling the life story of Guru Ram Das through shadow puppets and hand shadowgraph by Amar Sen.

 Bandhanaa (re-released as Satnam Waheguru)

-Kaur's debut album, Bandhanaa, was released in 2013 by Shemaroo Entertainment.
+Kaur's debut album, Bandhanaa, was released in 2008 by Shemaroo Entertainment.
 The album was produced by Sukhbir Singh.
 In 2014, the album was re-mixed and re-released as Satanam Waheguru by Invincible Recordings.

 I Bow To You Waheguru

 In 2015, Kaur's second album was released by United Sound Recordings through Proper Music Distribution.
 Its title track, "I Bow to You Waheguru", was produced by Talvin Singh.

 The album features collaborations with Rakesh Chaurasia, Jyotsna Srikanth, Soumik Datta, Bernhard Schimpelsberger, and Reiner Erlings.
 She performed material from the album on the Sikh Channel, BBC London, and ABC Australia TV.